scaleway/docs-content/docs/CODE_OF_CONDUCT.md

   To facilitate a path to abuse resolution with project maintainers themselves, prior to escalation to GitHub abuse reports, we recommend, but do not require, that repository owners take the following steps when posting potentially harmful security research content:

-  - Clearly identify and describe any potentially harmful content in a disclaimer in the project’s README.md file or source code comments.
+  - Clearly identify and describe any potentially harmful content in a disclaimer in the project's README.md file or source code comments.
   - Provide a preferred contact method for any 3rd party abuse inquiries through a SECURITY.md file in the repository (e.g. "Please create an issue on this repository for any questions or concerns").
 Such a contact method allows 3rd parties to reach out to project maintainers directly and potentially resolve concerns without the need to file abuse reports.

   _GitHub considers the npm registry to be a platform used primarily for installation and run-time use of code, and not for research._